 Most of them are simply not aware of the various options available to them.
 The downside to this is that time is not on their side.
 The earlier one starts saving for retirement, the better.

-Some of the retirement plans we had looked at earlier are still available to gig economy workers.
+Some of the retirement plans we had looked at earlier and are available to gig economy workers are;

 - Traditional IRA